 10 Frequently Asked Questions About Caregiver Support

-Caregivers and aging adults frequently ask questions about caregiver support groups and courses on the Internet.
+Frequently asked questions about caregiver support are here.
+Caregivers and aging adults may be unfamiliar with options for family caregiver programs.
 Below are Pamela’s responses to ten frequently asked questions about caregiver support.

 Caregiver stress is a daily fact of life for many caregivers.
 Because caregiving tasks take a great deal of time, effort, and coordination, many caregivers are rarely able to take a break.
 Caregivers struggle to balance caregiving with work, caring for families, caring for aging parents, going to school, and other activities.
 Caregiver stress can lead to caregiver burnout.

 Caregiver burnout leads to a closed mind.
 A closed mind avoids possibilities.
 Focus remains on problems that are believed to be unsolvable.
 The result is unnecessary suffering and pain for the caregiver and the care receiver.

 Many caregivers experience health worries in addition to worrying about the health of loved ones.
 Feelings of overwhelm, frustration, impatience and guilt are often experienced by caregivers.
 Caregivers are at higher risk for illness and depression versus non-caregivers.

 It doesn’t have to be this way.
 Participation in caregiver support results in solutions, confidence, and better caregiving situations.

 Concerns of Aging Adults Who Need Care